 I also created a ‘Sales Analysis’ tab to keep track of my overall expenses and profits.
 The data in this tab populates from the Inventory Tracker tab, so you won’t need to update anything.

-I have created a limited version of the Reseller Inventory Spreadsheet that you can get for free using the below form!
-I created two free reseller template options, a Poshmark only version and a Poshmark + eBay version.
+I have created a FULL version of the Reseller Inventory Spreadsheet that you can get for free using the below form!
+I created three free reseller template options, a Poshmark only version , a Poshmark + Mecari version, and a Poshmark + eBay version.
 If you have any questions on the spreadsheet, how to use it, or would like to see any changes in it, just leave me a comment below!

 If you’re looking for tips on how to start selling on Poshmark, check out this Post!